teacodema/.github/profile/README.md

 ## **TEACODE MISSION** 📜

-As human beings, we love bringing value to ourselves and to others.
-Join us and level up your programming skills in the process, or give 15 to 30 min of your time to help others who need it, a value is added in both ways.

-Whether you are learning to code, thinking about it, looking for a job in software development, Join a Moroccan developers community who can help you in your learning journey.
+We believe in the power of giving and receiving.
+Whether you're learning to code, switching careers, or looking for your first dev job — join a Moroccan developers community where 15–30 minutes of your time can change someone's journey, including your own.